What must you see if you only have 48 hours in Dubai? The desert and the skyscrapers!

 The viewing deck has glass walls so you can look down at every angle.

-As there was a sandstorm, the visibly was not as good as it could have been but I could still see, the photos just do not do it justice.
+As there was a sandstorm, the visibility was not as good as it could have been but I could still see, the photos just do not do it justice.

 After coming down from the 125th floor of the Burj Khalifa I had some free time to walk around the Dubai Mall, but it is so big you need all day.